ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.luftdaten/README.md

 2. Click on the sensor and copy the ID (#XXXXX)
 3. Create a new instance of the adapter
 4. Choose "Remote" as type
-5. Fill the ID of the sensor in the second input
+5. Fill the ID of the sensor in the second input (without #)
 6. Choose a name and save the settings

 Wait some minutes until the cronjob collects the data for the first time.